Experience

 Study challenges evolutionary theory that DNA mutations are random by UC Davis SOURCE Phys.org

-Sequencing of those hundreds of Arabidopsis thaliana plants revealed more than 1 million mutations.
+Sequencing of those hundreds of Arabidopsis thaliana revealed more than 1 million mutations.
 Within those mutations a nonrandom pattern was revealed, counter to what was expected.

 Sunday, December 5, 2021